nihalgowda2002-arch/uk-bank-risk-engine/README.md

   real balance sheet would link credit losses, deposit behaviour and rates.
 - The macro model is a deterministic ramp with noise, not a stochastic scenario generator, so tail risk is imposed rather than emergent.
-- Basel capital treatment, ring-fencing constraints and the regulatory reimbursement rules referenced in the project brief are not modelled.
+- Basel capital treatment, ring-fencing constraints and payment reimbursement rules are not modelled.

 ## Author